 A short drive to just outside the town brings you to an intriguing set of Pre-Inca ruins.
 Otuzco is a volcanic rock face pockmarked with holes in which the Cajamarca culture (circa 500 to 1,000 AD) placed the mummified bodies of their nobility.
 Long since looted by the Spanish, today only the lichen-encrusted, honeycombed rock remains, its empty sockets staring out blankly at the surrounding fields.

 Farther afield — a 45-minute drive up a bumpy mountain road — lies another remnant of the Cajamarca culture, a still-functioning canal called Cumbe Mayo (‘thin stream’ in Quechua).
 Getting to it involves a scenic walk through a wind-buffeted dale spiked with limestone pillars.
 The canal’s painstakingly crafted stonework and carved zigzag course (representing ‘the stairway to heaven’) suggest that the water it carried was designated as sacred.
 A boulder-altar marks the spot where spiritual leaders would perform ceremonies at the full moon.

-Our itineraries will give you suggestions for what is possible when you travel in Cajamarca, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Cajamarca, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.